A couple weeks back, a crew of us gathered for a stirring conversation

 Some staff may feel pained to witness suffering as somebody dies.
 We try to talk and heal ourselves so that we are not we’re not wounded and can heal others.

-Question: About twenty some odd years ago, when my father was very close to dying and he was not in any kind of hospice, my brother and I wanted to move him to where he could get care.
-You see, he was living by himself.
+About twenty some odd years ago, when my father was very close to dying.
+He was not in any kind of hospice.
+My brother and I wanted to move him to where he could get care, because he was living by himself.
 I asked him, “What if you're walking across the street and get hit by a truck?” and he said, “I’d rather get hit by a truck than be confined someplace where I'm not free to do what I want."
-You said, the important thing is to listen to what the person wants.
-What if what the person wants is to go outside and be free and walk around but they're not capable of staying safe.
-How do you respond to that kind of situation?
+You spoke bout how important it is to listen to the dying person's wishes.
+But what if their wishes conflict with their safety?
+How do you respond?

 Even if someone might die at home, some families want to keep that person at home.
 We try to create a situation with nurses coming twice a day.
 We cannot be sure that that person will be safe, when we are not there, but if that's okay with the family and the patient, then we choose that path.
 We try to allow that person to do as much as possible, while keeping them safe.